loganpkg/spot/README.md

 2 -- e --> 3
 ```

-New start and end nodes are created and the operand is connected in using
+New start and end nodes are created and the operand is connected using
-epsilion transitions.
-Then a *bypass* epsilion transition is created from
+epsilon transitions.
+Then a *bypass* epsilon transition is created from
 the new start to the new end node.
 This enables zero-length matches.

 A new start node is needed because (under this method) nodes can only have two